 Give your hunting dog an intranasal Kennel Cough vaccine booster two to four weeks before hunting season.
 Immunity will be high and resistance at its best when you hunt!
 Just drip the vaccine in the nostril, and your dog will do the rest.
 While you’re protecting your dog, vaccinate with a 7-way vaccine, such as Nobivac Canine 1-DAPPvL2, at the same time to get immunity high.
 Your dog will drink from water pools in the field and may get Lepto from those pools – not an issue if vaccinated!

 Hunting Dog Hypoglycemia: What Can I Give My Hunting Dog for Energy

 Get your dog ready for a marathon!
 We ask them to hunt all morning, and then they have to run a marathon again in the afternoon.
 Most owners do well at getting their dogs in shape, but we still run into dogs that literally run “out of gas.”
 They won’t quit, causing them to run out of glucose.
 Dogs begin to stagger, then have seizures as the brain only runs on glucose.
 If we are not careful, they will overheat and die!

-The method of prevention is easy.
-Call your dog in occasionally and give him a high energy dog treat.
-Doc Roy’s Forti Cal™ soft chews will solve energy shortages.
+The method of prevention is easy with hunting dog energy supplements.
+Call your dog in occasionally and give him a high energy dog treat such as Doc Roy’s Forti Cal™ soft chews to solve energy shortages.
 Whenever they retrieve or you call them in to keep them hunting close, give them Forti Cal™ soft chews to boost their energy.
 The treat will make them anxious to recall, and the carbohydrate will help the body utilize fat stores to make glucose.
 You essentially catch them up on energy if they are running off too much glucose too quickly.